(Please note: This post was updated on May 27, 2021.)

 “The parks are taking great measures,” Pino noted, “and they have gone to great lengths to be able to open, and to prevent transmission.
 But it’s also the whole thing of an open space, I think is making a difference.”
 He attributed the fact that no cases have been found due to the capacity limitations and health and safety measures in place.

 Still, it is possible that people have gotten sick at Disney World (or the other Orlando theme parks), and the cases were not able to be traced back.
 You do still run the risk of getting sick in Disney World — even with all of the health measures.

-The fact that Disney World hasn’t been sourced as an outbreak in the months it has been reopened may be a testament to the health efforts in the park, but the CDC still recommends that you DO NOT travel during this time and that you avoid crowds.
+The fact that Disney World hasn’t been sourced as an outbreak in the months it has been reopened may be a testament to the health efforts in the park.
 When in doubt about Disney World’s safety, it’s still best to stay home.

 Stay tuned to DFB for the latest updates.